diskerror/Typed/README.md

 ### assign

 Child class will copy all matching members by name while maintaining original types and doing a deep copy where appropriate.
-This method will silently ignore extra properties in the input object, return unset properties in the current class to their default values or null value, if allowed, and will skip names starting with an underscore (per Zend Framework coding style).
+This method will silently ignore extra properties in the input object, return unset properties in the current class to their initValue values or null value, if allowed, and will skip names starting with an underscore (per Zend Framework coding style).
 EXCEPT: the property name "_id" is allowed for use with MongoDB.

 Input can be an object or an array, null, or false.
-A null or false will set the **TypedAbstract** object to its default values.
+A null or false will set the **TypedAbstract** object to its initValue values.

 ### replace